 Step 5: Set Aside an Amount to Invest

 You’ll need to decide in advance how much money you can risk on each trade.
 It’s recommended that you risk no more than 1-2% of your account per trade and assess the amount well ahead of time.
 Also, for beginning students in the art of day trading, it’s a really good idea to abstain from trading on margin until you’re comfortable with day trading in general.
-Brokers don’t allow you to trade on margin for free—and most charge high interest rates for borrowing their money.
+Brokers don’t allow you to trade on margin for free—and most charge high-interest rates for borrowing their money.

-Tips for Day Trading
+Day Trading Lingo

 The mechanics of day trading are crucial to beginners’ understanding, and unfortunately, can be confusing.
 Here are a few common terms/ideas to research in-depth before becoming a full-fledged expert day trader: